emery97/MAD24_P02_Team3/README.md

     - **Quantity**
     - **Payment Method**
   - Ensures users have easy access to their booking details.

+  - **RecyclerView of Booking details**
+    - Displays a list of booking details that user had booked
+    - Booking details are dynamically GET from the firebase for the specific user

 ### Responsiveness implementation [Lee Wei Ying, Ng Joe Yi , Tan Si Huei Chloe]
 ### Logo Implementation [Lee Wei Ying]